 The CDA, like other public authorities and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All CDA funds used in 2018 are categorized as major governmental funds.
+All CDA funds used in 2019 are categorized as major governmental funds.
 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 The statements focus on how cash and other financial assets can be readily converted to financial resources and the balances left at year-end that are available for use.
 Such information can be useful in determining whether there will be adequate financial resources to meet the current needs of the CDA.
-The CDA presents a balance sheet and statement of revenues, expenditures, and changes in fund balances for each of its funds.
-Each of these statements provides a reconciliation to the government-wide financial statements.

-Management's Discussion and Analysis For the Year Ended December 31, 2018
+Management's Discussion and Analysis For the Year Ended December 31, 2019